H.S. TENNIS: Mansfield boys advance in Div. 2 postseason with win over Nauset Regional

 In second doubles, the only match to go three sets, Emily Stow and Sydney LeBow of Foxboro beat D-R’s Neely Deschenes and Leah Hughes in a 1-6, 6-4, 11-6 tie break win.

-Next for Foxboro is the winner of No. 10 Whitinsville Christian or No. 23 Belchertown, with the match in the Round of 16 to be plated at Foxboro on Wednesday at 4 p.m.
+Next for Foxboro is a home match against No. 10 Whitinsville Christian on Wednesday at 4 p.m.

 Hingham 5, King Philip 0